-- Crushing equipment is noisy and can create a nuisance for neighbours. - Plasterboard crushing creates dust, and stockpiles can create dust during windy, dry conditions. - Plasterboard or crushed gypsum can contaminate stormwater run-off by raising pH levels and contributing sediment to discolour the water. - Stockpiling can be a visual nuisance in some neighbourhoods. - Asbestos may be found with demolition plasterboard.
-This is a hazardous material and should not be accepted at your facility or handled by your staff. - You will need to consult your regional council and your city or district council before you start to identify potential environmental effects of your operation and get them consented.
+- Crushing equipment is noisy and can create a nuisance to neighbours. - Plasterboard crushing creates dust, and stockpiles can create dust during windy, dry conditions. - Plasterboard or gypsum can contaminate stormwater run-off by raising pH levels and contributing sediment to discolour the water. - Stockpiling can be a visual nuisance in some neighbourhoods. - Asbestos may be found with demolition plasterboard.
+This is a hazardous material and should only be handled by trained specialists. - You will need to consult your regional council and your city or district council before you start to identify potential environmental effects of your operation and get them consented.